SirMotte/FoundryVTT-Theme-Hearth/README.md

 5. Install the Calibri Font for use in Foundry VTT (not mandatory but highly recommended).
    - If you're on windows, navigate to the fonts system settings and search for the Calibri Font Type.
    - ![grafik](https://user-images.githubusercontent.com/82598692/219111263-b2eb3da7-78ef-4130-91b9-271a918a6c5c.png)
    - Double Click the Font Family and select all Calibri Font types included.
-Ricght click and select "copy".
+Right click and select "copy".
    - ![grafik](https://user-images.githubusercontent.com/82598692/219111688-b214a431-b5e8-4237-b053-7e0073cbc748.png)
-   - Paste the files into a folder that you can easily find, ideally the Foundry VTT Data Folder.
+   - Paste the files into a folder that you can easily find, for example the Foundry VTT Data Folder.
    - ![grafik](https://user-images.githubusercontent.com/82598692/219112340-4df97917-025b-46e2-8665-3a1b25380cc1.png)
    - Within Foundry VTT, navigate to the core settings menu and click the "Configure Additional Fonts" button.
    - ![grafik](https://user-images.githubusercontent.com/82598692/219110727-b0c3898b-0bf1-428d-befd-aaae721a4d07.png)
-   - Click the Add Font Button and Create the Font entries as shown below:
+   - Click the Add Font Button and Create the Font entries as shown below, don't forget to attach the font files you just copied!:
    - Calibri Regular = calibri.ttf
    - Calibri Regular Italic = calibrii.ttf
    - Calibri Bold = calibrib.ttf